demure/dotfiles/i3/lemonbar/README.md

 This will also need [i3wm], as it is tailored for this; and [conky].

+###Installation
+* You will want to install font-awesome, you change the icon font and set all the icons.
+* You will need to check that the conky conf uses your hardware identifiers.
+  * battery
+  * wifi
+  * temp
+* You may need to tweak the acpi paths in the main script for your system
+  * brightness
+  * thinkpad multi battery?
+(I think that this might be same across thinkpads though)

 ###Modifications
 * On my system, volume and a number of other segments had an extra `%`. **FINISHED**
 * Edited vol command to be more efficient, and not need a conf line **FINISHED**